ohlerlab/clip_pipeline/README.md

 #### Option b.
 You have PAR-CLIP data and replicates.
 Use either PARALYZER or omniCLIP.

 #### Option c.
-You have other CLIP (eCLIP, iCLIP, ...) that does not rely on 4-thiouridine incorporation and no replicates.
+You have non PAR-CLIP data that does not rely on 4-thiouridine incorporation and no replicates.
 Ohler lab cannot help you.

 #### Option d.
 You have non-PAR CLIP data and replicates.
 Use omniCLIP.